 TRON Lightcycle Run is a roller coaster under construction behind Space Mountain in Magic Kingdom’s Tomorrowland at Walt Disney World.
-This covers everything you need to know: likely opening date, new photos of canopy progress, ride envelope testing, concept art, and answers to common questions.
-(Updated September 3, 2021.)
+This covers everything you need to know: likely opening date, new photos of canopy progress, video of ride vehicle testing, concept art, and answers to common questions.
+(Updated May 11, 2022.)

-To bring you up to speed, this roller coaster was announced three years ago, is a clone of Shanghai Disneyland’s TRON Lightcycle Power Run, and will be located between Tomorrowland Speedway and Storybook Circus in Fantasyland.
-Like Space Mountain, it’s outside railway tracks that circle Magic Kingdom and, consequently, Walt Disney World Railroad is closed until TRON Lightcycle Run is finished.
+To bring you up to speed, this roller coaster was announced 5 years ago, is a clone of Shanghai Disneyland’s TRON Lightcycle Power Run, and will be located between Tomorrowland Speedway and Storybook Circus in Fantasyland.
+Like Space Mountain, it’ll be beyond the railway tracks that circle Magic Kingdom and, consequently, Walt Disney World Railroad is closed due to the roller coaster construction (and likely, operational cost-savings).

 By contrast, Magic Kingdom’s TRON Lightcycle Run is nestled behind Space Mountain, will have a cramped approach between that ride’s exit and Tomorrowland Speedway, and the only viewing area for the roller coaster under the canopy appears to be along the winding entrance and exit paths.
 (There are a few recipes for congestion here.)